banner image

 The first step in seeking help is to admit to the problem.
 Though marital, professional, and societal consequences may follow, admission of the problems must come, no matter the cost.
 Fear of these consequences unfortunately keeps many sexual addicts from seeking help.

-Many sources of help are available to provide information, support, and assistance for sexual addicts trying to regain control of their lives.
-These include inpatient and outpatient treatment, professional associations, self-help groups, and aftercare support groups.
+Many sources of help are available to provide information, support, and assistance for sexual addicts and their partners trying to regain control of their lives.
+These include intensives, inpatient and outpatient treatment, professional associations, self-help groups, and aftercare support groups.

 Here’s What Addiction Professionals Have to Say About Allan J. Katz: